logzio/documentation/docs/shipping/Code/dotnet.md

 ```

-For troubleshooting, refer to our [.NET with helm troubleshooting guide](https://docs.logz.io/docs/user-guide/infrastructure-monitoring/troubleshooting/dotnet-helm-troubleshooting/).
+Encounter an issue?
+See our [.NET with helm troubleshooting guide](https://docs.logz.io/docs/user-guide/infrastructure-monitoring/troubleshooting/dotnet-helm-troubleshooting/).